prsyahmi/BadMemory/README.md

 You may need to turn off RAM interleaving in the BIOS/UEFI if the bad region address resides on undesired location or if you want the bad region to be as little as possible.

+UPDATE:
+- This driver is not signed by microsoft, you may need to turn on test mode on later versions of windows
+- RAMMap can be used to verify the region: It will show as System PTE

 ## License
 This project is licensed under GPLv3.
 See LICENSE